hsk-kr/job-scanner-crawler/README.md

 I found out that finding English positions that I wanted took me so much time and at some point, it gave my motivation away.
 This is why I created this project.
 Currently, the code is written only for my purpose.
 (React English positions in Germany).

+The app generates a json file that has matched jobs with the options written in the code.
+Although You can see by yourself, you can also use [a viewer](https://github.com/hsk-kr/job-scanner-json-webviewer) I created.